timskillman/VSCode-Csharp/README.md

     ]
 }
 ~~~
-Note 1: '\*\*.cs' in the args list will compile all C# files in the folder.
+**Note 1:** '\*\*.cs' in the args list will compile all C# files in the folder.
 This does not include sub-folders; these must be specified separately, for example;
 ~~~
 "${workspaceFolder}/SubFolder/**.cs"
 ~~~

-Note 2: The '-out' file name must be the same as the 'program' file name in the launch.json.
+**Note 2:** The '-out' file name must be the same as the 'program' file name in the launch.json.
 Without specifying the out file, the 'exe' will be named as the first source file found in the folder.

 **6. Run the program and/or add debug breakpoints to debug your program**

+Select the  green 'Start Debugging' arrow to debug your program.
+If there are any breakpoints, the debugger will pause and allow you to examine
+local variables and step through for example.